antlr/stringtemplate4/doc/releasing-st4.md

 ## Github

-Create a pre-release or full release at github
+Create a pre-release or full release at github.

 ### Delete existing release tag